Painful Sex After Baby: Why Sex Hurts and How Pelvic Floor PT Can Help You Heal

 3. Pelvic Floor Tension or Guarding

 The pelvic floor can tense up as a protective response—especially after trauma, tearing, or painful birth experiences.
-That tension makes penetration uncomfortable or even impossible.
-This can happen after vaginal or C-section births.
+This can happen after vaginal or C-section births, and the tension makes penetration uncomfortable or even impossible.

-As a pelvic floor physical therapist, I often see women who have a history of pelvic floor tension struggling with this - and painful sex postpartum is just one manifestation of this.
-It’s why I recommend moms start pelvic floor physical therapy in pregnancy - to work on opening and stretching the pelvic floor so it can function normally.
+As a pelvic floor physical therapist, I often see that women who have a history of pelvic floor tension struggle with painful sex after having a baby, and it’s why I recommend moms start pelvic floor physical therapy during pregnancy - to work on opening and stretching the pelvic floor so it can function normally.

 4. Hormonal Changes